i-e-b/Gool/README.md

-Phantom 2 is a lexer/parser for C#
+Gool is a lexer/parser for C#
 ==================================

 A parser-combinator library for C#, with a fluent BNF-like interface for building parsers.